Customer service metrics are key performance indicators (KPIs) that businesses use to track, measure, and optimize their level of customer support.

 Grow Your Capabilities With Comprehensive Customer Data

 Unified communication tools help measure every step of the customer journey across multiple channels.
-You can isolate metrics like first response time and average number of interactions per ticket to visualize the satisfaction of each customer account.
+You can isolate metrics like first response rate and average number of interactions per ticket to visualize the satisfaction of each customer account.

 The call center solution teams love.